Somoshree/Web-Crawling-And-Information-Extraction/README.md

 8. FINALLY THE CORRESPONDING VALUE FOR THE FIELD NAME IS DISPLAYED ONTO THE CONSOLE.
 ALSO, A FILE NAMED AS 'result_log.txt' GETS FORMED IN THE SAME FOLDER AS THE CODE FILES WHERE ALL THE LOGS OF THE QUERIES ARE STORED.

+# Below attached images show the flow of the project for the genre of "Animation":

 ![Project Flow](https://github.com/Somoshree/Web-Crawling-And-Information-Extraction/blob/4537be2a9572bdd2d660de90209b8b8a63afa1af/1.png)
 ![Project Flow](https://github.com/Somoshree/Web-Crawling-And-Information-Extraction/blob/4537be2a9572bdd2d660de90209b8b8a63afa1af/2.png)
 ![Project Flow](https://github.com/Somoshree/Web-Crawling-And-Information-Extraction/blob/4537be2a9572bdd2d660de90209b8b8a63afa1af/3.png)